Scytodes univittata

 Scytodes univittata is a species of spitting spider in the family Scytodidae.
-It is found in Egypt, Iran, India, Turkmenia, Kirghizia, has been introduced into Hawaii, Mexico, Cuba, Venezuela, Brazil, Paraguay, Chile, Canary Islands, and Spain.
+It is generally found in Turkmenistan, Kyrgyzstan and India.
+This species has been introduced to Hawaii, Mexico, Cuba, Venezuela, Brazil, Paraguay, Chile, Canary Islands, Spain, Italy, Cyprus, Egypt and there is a subspecies Scytodes u. unilineata endemic to Myanmar.

 Subspecies

 These two subspecies belong to the species Scytodes univittata: